bkaankuguoglu/HugoQuestionnaire/README.md

 ## Synopsis

 HugoQuestionnaire is a simple questionnaire application built with PHP and MySQL that allows users to play with a simple questionnaire app that they can take the survey, or add new questions instead.
+It's not yet to be completed, and requires more features which I hope to develop if I can make some time for them.

 ## Code Example